zanmato1984/broken-pipeline/README.md

 - Concrete operators
 - A ready-to-run engine loop that orchestrates task groups

+Note: the core library stays scheduler-agnostic, but the optional `broken_pipeline::schedule` runtime (documented below) provides ready-to-use Arrow-based schedulers for host applications that want one.

 ## Public API and layout

 All public symbols are in namespace bp (no sub-namespaces).